drduh/PC-Engines-APU-Router-Guide/README.md

-This is a guide to building a router using the PC Engines [APU platform](http://www.pcengines.ch/apu.htm) and an operating system like [Debian](https://www.debian.org/releases/jessie/amd64/ch01s03.html.en) or [OpenBSD](https://www.openbsd.org/) for [network address translation](http://computer.howstuffworks.com/nat.htm), stateful firewalling, Web traffic filtering, and much more.
+This is a guide to building a router using the PC Engines [APU platform](https://www.pcengines.ch/apu.htm) and a free operating system like [Debian](https://www.debian.org/releases/jessie/amd64/ch01s03.html.en) or [OpenBSD](https://www.openbsd.org/), to be used for [network address translation](https://computer.howstuffworks.com/nat.htm), stateful firewalling, Web traffic filtering, and much more.

-I am **not** responsible for anything you do nor break by following any of these steps.
+I am **not** responsible for anything you do by following any part of this guide!

 See also [drduh/Debian-Privacy-Server-Guide](https://github.com/drduh/Debian-Privacy-Server-Guide).